-Streaming Alternative on Core Protocol
+Streaming Alternative

-If you choose not to use the InputStream or OutputStream capability of Apache ActiveMQ Artemis You could still access the data directly in an alternative fashion.
+If you choose not to use the Inputstream or Outputstream capability of Apache ActiveMQ Artemis You could still access the data directly in an alternative fashion.

 On the Core API just get the bytes of the body as you normally would.